 Visitation has slightly increased to all BLM Alaska locations consistently in the last several years.
 Additionally, the decline in visitation seen at GFO sites, specifically from 2021 to 2024 are associated with several events including bridge closures, fee compliance issues during peak visitation period of 2021, and lack of campground hosts.
-This is indicated in data tables 1 through 4.
+This is indicated in data tables 1 through 4 (BLM 2024.
+RMIS.
+Internal database.
+National Operations Center, Division of Resource Services, Anchorage, AK.
+Accessed on November 26, 2024).